Both types of health care models assure superior service and quality patient care, but which model follows through with its promise?

 This new primary care model gives providers the time to deliver more personalized care to their patients and pursue a comprehensive medical approach – one in which the provider’s incentives are fully aligned with the patient’s incentives. - Norm Wu, CEO of Qliance Medical Management

-The traditional health care model is the insurance based, fee-for-service system we’re all familiar with while Direct Primary Care and Concierge Medicine are health care models which require a membership fee (typically paid on a monthly, quarterly or annual basis) in exchange for a slew of exclusive perks and benefits.
+The traditional health care model is the insurance-based, fee-for-service system we’re all familiar with.
+Direct Primary Care and Concierge Medicine are health care models that require a membership fee (typically paid on a monthly, quarterly or annual basis) in exchange for a slew of exclusive perks and benefits.

-The norm is that if you do not have insurance, you will not have access to health care, especially when you need it most.
-Patients are then encouraged to submit to outrageously expensive premiums and copay fees, in exchange for what?
+The norm is that you will not have access to health care if you do not have insurance, especially when you need it most.
+Patients are then encouraged to submit to costly premiums and copay fees, in exchange for what?
 Surprise, surprise.
 Long queues at their local primary care clinic, unexpected out-of-pocket expenses, and overall lousy patient care.

 Meanwhile, primary care physicians are consistently overworked, kept out of the loop, and bogged down with unnecessary paperwork.
 What do we make of an industry that is looking a little worse for wear?
 Is this new health care model capable of delivering the promise of high-quality patient care or will they go down the same road as its traditional, chaotic counterpart?

-Join us throughout this blog as we uncover the importance of primary care – preventive and routine care, that is – and which of the two models are able to deliver the level of primary care which patients deserve.
+Join us throughout this blog as we uncover the importance of primary care – preventive and routine care – and which of the two models can deliver primary care that patients deserve.

-Primary care is such an important aspect of health care because it nurtures that fundamental relationship between doctor and patient, one that is responsible for maintaining the health of patients and keeping any catastrophic problems at bay.
+Primary care is such an important aspect of health care because it nurtures that fundamental relationship between doctor and patient, responsible for maintaining the health of patients and keeping any catastrophic problems at bay.

-Upon completion of their family medicine or internal medicine residency, primary care physicians have sworn an oath to their patient advocacy, taking on the responsibility of safeguarding the health and well-being of their patients.
+Upon completion of their family medicine or internal medicine residency, primary care physicians have sworn an oath to their patient advocacy, taking on the responsibility of safeguarding their patients' health and well-being.

-Treating ailments and taking care of patients – this is what they expect to do once they set foot in the industry and it frustrates them so much when they are not able to do so.
+Treating ailments and taking care of patients – this is what they expect to do once they set foot in the industry, and it frustrates them so much when they cannot do so.

 This is why direct patient care is so important when it comes to primary care.
-Without the intervention of any intermediaries, family care physicians are able to conduct their practice in a manner of integrity, compassion, and diligence.
+Without the intervention of any intermediaries, family care physicians can conduct their practice in a manner of integrity, compassion, and diligence.

-Patients, on the other hand, are able to save on time, effort, and cost when they are able to deal with their family care physicians directly.
-The goal of primary care is to nip diseases and potential illnesses in the bud before they lead to ER trips, major surgeries or hospital confinement.
+On the other hand, patients can save on time, effort, and cost when they can deal with their family care physicians directly.
+Primary care aims to nip diseases and potential illnesses in the bud before they lead to ER trips, major surgeries, or hospital confinement.

-This might look like a good thing, but many (all) insurance companies, to this day, have completely blown this principle out of proportion.
-Insurance companies are notorious for charging unexpected out-of-pocket expenses on top of outrageously expensive monthly premiums and copay fees, leaving many Americans in medical debt and without practical / financial access to quality primary care.
+This might look like a good thing, but many insurance companies, to this day, have entirely blown this principle out of proportion.
+Insurance companies are notorious for charging unexpected out-of-pocket expenses on top of costly monthly premiums and copay fees, leaving many Americans in medical debt without practical/financial access to quality primary care.

-Take the experience of Susan, for example, who is a 27 year-old from Vermont.
-“I simply don’t understand what happened.
+Take the experience of Susan, for example, who is a 27-year-old from Vermont.
+“I don't understand what happened.
 I pay my premium every month.
-Now that I’m really sick, I can’t go to work and have very little income.
-It turns out I can’t go see my doctor without paying because I haven’t yet spent $2,000 this year out of my own pocket—after paying all my premiums.
+Now that I'm sick, I can't go to work and have very little income.
+It turns out I can't see my doctor without paying because I haven't yet spent $2,000 this year out of my pocket—after paying all my premiums.

 So, even after paying premiums which are thousands of dollars, and paying the $2,000 deductible, I still have to bring money with me for co-pay.”
 Hers is a story we are all familiar with.
 If you haven’t experienced this yourself, we bet you know someone else who has.

-It’s gotten so bad that in 2019, over 137 million Americans have declared themselves in medical debt.
-This is mainly because many of them end up spending more on hospital care rather than preventive care, treating the emergency room as their primary care physician.
+It’s gotten so bad that in 2019, over 137 million Americans declared themselves in medical debt.
+This is mainly because many of them spend more on hospital care than preventive care, treating the emergency room as their primary care physician.